QuickBlox/Documentation/docs/9_enterprise/1_Enterprise features.md

-Here is a list with detailed description of QuickBlox Enterprise features.
+Here is a list of QuickBlox Enterprise features, with detailed description.
+All these features are available starting from [Enterprise plan](https://quickblox.com/plans).

 <span id="Conference_video_calls" class="on_page_navigation"></span>
 # Conference video calls